Seymoure, Fred and Mildred (Young) Memorial Scholarship Fund

 Some of the favorite Seymoure family memories included making homemade ice cream and cake almost every weekend while spending time with the family; taking their fishing pole’s out to Bartley Lake and going fishing; and just simply sitting around the kitchen table hanging out with the family and enjoying each other’s company.
 Catherine said, “We worked hard, but we always had food on the table.
 Summer times were good.”
 The family also enjoyed going to the Hi-View Drive-In Theater at the crossing of State Road 3 and State Road 8.
 They would pile into the car (it was only $1 for a car load) and enjoy watching movies while munching on popcorn and drinking iced tea.

-Catherine initiated the scholarship fund while she was on the Noble County Community Foundation Inc. Board, and both her sister and brother (Diana and David) supported the scholarship fund from the beginning.
+Catherine initiated the scholarship fund while she was on the Community Foundation of Noble County Board, and both her sister and brother (Diana and David) supported the scholarship fund from the beginning.
 All three of the children are appreciative of the financial help that their parents gave them for their advanced education.
 Catherine stated, “They pushed to have us do well.”